[+]

 |

-That being said, the Basic Strategy Guide is a must-read for all new players.
+The Basic Strategy Guide is a must-read for all new players.
 If you are unfamiliar with Advance Wars itself, it's highly recommended to play through the Field Training in the Advance Wars 1 Campaign, as well, as it will provide valuable information on the units and mechanics of AWBW.

 |